 This is an early stage business, given its recent acquisition, which has a database of 100,000 properties listed throughout China.
 The Company is planning to update and relaunch the platform's operations at a later date to be determined once COVID-19 imposed travel restrictions are lifted.

 Haodex has traditionally been involved in software development and the provision of technical solutions for clients and maintains this business through its software licensing arrangements.

 What are the key investment highlights?

-The Company believes that the key investment highlights of the Offer include the following: The Company has achieved growth since the ecommerce business commenced with highlights including; As at October 2020, there are 8,129 MonkeyKing members (meaning, people that have registered and activated their MonkeyKing account), there are 5 suppliers, and 15,143 transactions have been completed on the MonkeyKing platform.
-During the 2020 financial year, the number of daily active users has ranged from 700-1000 and the member retention rate has remained at approximately 94%.
-The Company's experience with new members will make a transaction on the MonkeyKing platform after creating an account.
-Started BulkBuy business in April 2019 and launched on 1 June 2019.
-Acquired Franks Haus, a China based Airbnb style company.
-Haodex Group reported FY2020 Revenue of \$2.25 million, 6% of which was generated from the sale of goods through MonkeyKing and 94% of which was generated from the sale of goods through MonkeyKing and 94% of which was generated from the software services.
-The Company does not intend to actively pursue the software services aspect of the business follow listing, but may continue receiving fees for this service and as such prospective investors should not place any reliance upon historical revenues.
-Haodex also reported for FY2020 an EBITDA of \$1.05 million and NPAT of \$287,129 though as noted prospective investors should not place any reliance upon historical revenues.
-A retail marketplace that provides merchants easy access to daigou sales channels partnered with streamlined logistics.
-First stage roll out of omni-channel product suite has been completed, including MonkeyKing and BulkBuy businesses; Established Chinese distribution - businesses can access a growing network to sell their products E-commerce solution - suppliers have access to native hosting and shopping cart functionalitySection 2.3 Section 2.3
+The Company believes that the key investment highlights of the Offer include the following: Section 2.3

+- The Company has achieved growth since the ecommerce business commenced with highlights including: - As at October 2020, there are 8,129 MonkeyKing Active Members (meaning, people that have registered and activated their MonkeyKing account), there are 5 suppliers, and 15,143 transactions have been completed on the MonkeyKing platform. - During the 2020 financial year, the number of daily active users has ranged from 700-1000 and the member retention rate has remained at approximately 94%.
+The Company's experience with new members has shown that approximately 48% of new members will make a transaction on the MonkeyKing platform after creating an account. - Started BulkBuy business in April 2019 and launched on 1 June 2019. - Acquired Franks Haus, a China based Airbnb style company. - Haodex Group reported FY2020 Revenue of \$2.25 million, 6% of which was generated from the sale of goods through MonkeyKing and 94% of which was generated from the provision of software services. - Haodex also reported for FY2020 an EBITDA of \$1.05 million and NPAT of \$287,129 though as noted prospective investors should not place any reliance upon historical revenues. - A retail marketplace that provides merchants easy access to daigou sales channels partnered with streamlined logistics. - First stage roll out of omni-channel product suite has been completed, including MonkeyKing and BulkBuy businesses; - Established Chinese distribution businesses can access a growing network to sell their products - E-commerce solution suppliers have access to native hosting and shopping cart functionality - Industry leading security and hosting includes SSL certification and constant security patches - Retail distributor program which enables retail distributors to provide discounts for repeat business and has established membership tiers.